jes/scamp-cpu/doc/CARDS.md

 In the event that the clock signal does not want to be inverted for the WR pulse, then pin 2 of U2 (inv_CLK) can be popped out of the socket and bridged to pin 1 (CLK).
 But I think it does want to be inverted.

+## Errata

+Use bodge wire to connect `WR` pin to backplane pin 38, marked "unused" on backplane.

 ## Storage

 1 card is internal, the other card is removable through the front panel.